Create a high quality invoice now!Make an Invoice Now

 - What is Stand-Up Comedy?

-Stand-up comedy is when an individual “stands up” in front of an audience and performs a comedic routine for the purpose of making the audience laugh.
-There are many different types of comedians and approaches they take to get a laugh from the crowd—for example, Jerry Seinfeld practices the standard approach of telling jokes using timing and combining more than one (1) story into a grand punchline.
-Others, such as Pee-Wee Herman and Carrot Top, perform as a character while using costumes and props to help give the audience a better illustration of a story or joke.
+Stand-up comedy is when an individual “stands up” in front of an audience and performs a comedic routine in order to generate laughs.
+There are many different types of comedians, and many different methods they may take to get a laugh from the crowd.
+For example, Jerry Seinfeld practices a standard approach, telling jokes with precise timing and combining more than one (1) story into a grand punchline.
+While others, such as Pee-Wee Herman and Carrot Top, perform as a character while using costumes and props to help give the audience a better illustration of a story or joke.

 - Dark – Offering comment on a subject in society that is normally taboo.

-- Irony/Sarcasm – Jokes intended to imitate or contradict a statement.
+- Irony/Sarcasm – Jokes that are intended to imitate or contradict a statement.
 Often not understood immediately when told.

 - Character (role) – Performing an act or role that is not the true personality of the comedian.